RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #135, #136, #137, #138, #139, #140, #141

+So I actually spent a ton of time creating logos and a basic stream overlay to show the name of the map we are playing on as well as the code.
+Super simple right now.
+I'm actually quite happy cuz I found something that feels good.

 ## #134

 I believe I have a fix for the dying while negotiating a contract bug that uses